 During HAL training, the functional activity is re-focused onto the original smaller areas.
 It thus appears that the re-establishment of the feed-back loop, particularly the sensory input from the proprioceptors in the leg to the brain, is an essential component of voluntary motion.

 Hope for Patients with SCI - Scientific Results With Stem Cells

 Spinal trauma can disrupt ascending and descending axonal pathways that lead to inflammation, demyelination and loss of neural cells (neurons).
-Depending on the site of injury, functional disorders induced by cellular damage usually result in the inability to move, sensory loss and/or lack of autonomous nervous system control.
+Depending on the site of injury, functional disorders induced by cellular damage usually results in the inability to move, sensory loss and/or lack of autonomous nervous system control.

 The progress in this area has recently been reviewed in the scientific paper from Lamichhane and colleagues.